What Families Ask When Choosing Golden Steward

 Do we have to commit to a weekly visit?

 Weekly visits are recommended so that our stewards can build familiarity, recognize changes quickly, and provide consistent support.
-However, if biweekly or monthly visits work best for your family, we can tailor the schedule to fit.
+If biweekly or monthly visits work best for your family, we can tailor the schedule to fit.

 Will our family members be visited by the same steward?